apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 In the split kernel the `W` tile is loaded directly into tmem via TMA multicast and consumed by the MMA.
 The prescaled `εz` tiles are simultaneously stored to shared memory.
 Whereas in the fold kernel we must load W tiles in to the `Wraw` temp buffer, and then produce `(W + εz)` and `(W - εz)` in shared memory rather than in tmem.

 It will be interesting to find out which one wins.
 Batched GEMMs are usually compute bound.
 So you would expect the fold kernel which does less compute to win.
 But it is not as numerically stable as the split kernel, and it's a little annoying that you have to load and store rather than just doing full TMA multicast.
-The split kernel may not be necessary with Evolution Strategies as it is with MeZO, due to `σ` in `θ − σz` being scale-invariant.
+The split kernel may not be as necessary with Evolution Strategies as it is with MeZO, due to `σ` in `θ − σz` being scale-invariant.
 ES lets you write much weirder, more exotic kernels.
 For reasons such as not having to write a split kernel, these might be more interesting.
 These too are worth exploring.

 ### Conclusion

-Hope find this and the three attached repos ([ZOTitan](https://github.com/apaz-cli/ZOTitan), [MeZOKernelExample](https://github.com/apaz-cli/MeZOKernelExample/), [kernelthing](https://github.com/apaz-cli/kernelthing)) useful.
+I hope you find this and the three attached repos ([ZOTitan](https://github.com/apaz-cli/ZOTitan), [MeZOKernelExample](https://github.com/apaz-cli/MeZOKernelExample/), [kernelthing](https://github.com/apaz-cli/kernelthing)) useful.
 I think Zeroth-Order Optimization is very underexplored.
 A very interesting subfield.
 A good time to be alive.
 It feels like I'm going insane though.
 None of these techniques are new.
 But the implications are crazy, and nobody is talking about it.
 I think they should be.

 Thanks to [@antferdom](https://x.com/antferdom) and [Verda Cloud](https://verda.com/) for the compute.
 Thanks to [@ariaurelium](https://x.com/ariaurelium) for proofreading the article and [@snowclipsed](https://x.com/snowclipsed) for also proofreading my CUDA kernels and recipes.

+Also thanks to Yulu Gan, Bidipta Sarkar, Xin Qiu, Conor F. Hayes, and the other authors who have been pushing this research forward after so many years.

+Every direction is a promising one.
 I am not quite sure what to work on next.
-Every direction is a promising one.
-But whatever the case, we need to scale.
+But whatever the case, we need to automate and scale.
 Get real results into people's hands.
 Faster agents, that are more capable, operate on longer contexts, and are easier to serve.
 This feels within reach in the near future.

 If you want to talk about this post, or ask questions, or to collaborate, on this or anything else, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at [@apaz](https://discord.com/channels/@me), or [send me an email](mailto:aarpazdera@gmail.com).